MicrosoftDocs/azure-dev-docs/java/intellij/azure-toolkit-for-intellij-publish-as-docker-container.md

 ms.topic: article
 ---

-# Publish a web app as a Docker container by using the Azure Toolkit for IntelliJ
+# Publish a web app as a Docker container by using the Azure Toolkit for IntelliJ (DEPRECATED)

 Docker containers are a widely used method for deploying web applications.
 By using Docker containers, developers can consolidate all their project files and dependencies into a single package for deployment to a server.
 The Azure Toolkit for IntelliJ simplifies this process for Java developers by adding *Publish as Docker Container* features for deployment to Microsoft Azure.
 This article walks you through the steps required to publish your applications to Azure as Docker containers.